 Dim arr() As Variant statement

-- First, the line creates an array called “arr” as a Variant and assigns values from the ‘ProductID’ named range.
+- We create an array called “arr” as a Variant and assign values from the ‘ProductID’ named range.

 For i = LBound(arr) To UBound(arr)